 Despite all the above challenges with AI, it still has enough advantages to outnumber the downsides.
 Small & medium-sized enterprises can invest in affordable security-as-a-service (SaaS) solutions that use AI & are cost-effective too.
 Cyber attacks can be avoided by inducing cyber ethics in the employees & internal teams alike & by providing some crucial pieces of training on GDPR compliance.
 Furthermore, training is also required to make the complacent employees, particularly those in the cybersecurity department, understand that the technology isn’t there to replace them but to aid their daily chores for simplification of their tasks.

 Cybersecurity researchers & analytics from across the globe are researching continuously to build models for avoiding invasive, adversarial AI attacks.
-Companies like IBM already have adversarial AI library called the IBM Adversarial Robustness Toolbox (ARI).
+Companies like IBM already have an adversarial AI library called the IBM Adversarial Robustness Toolbox (ARI).
 Major industry players like Check Point, CrowdStrike, FireEye, Fortinet, LogRhytm, Sophos, Symantec & Palo Alto Networks have already integrated artificial intelligence cybersecurity tools & are continuously working on their security intelligence frameworks.

 Demitrios ‘Laz’ Lazarikos, Founder, Blue Lava, Inc. quoted the dire need for cyber risk programs as follows: